TomPace101/nanopore_diffusion/notes.md

 Each object needs its own task.

 Another way is to memoize (or, really, just cache) the results of the mesh parameter file loading.

+So here's how duplicate code between the command-line and doit versions happens:
+They each need the same information (input file locations, parameters, output files) but they do different things with them.
+So we need to create little functions to generate these things.
+That way, both doit and the command line can call the same functions, rather than having to duplicate the same code.

 _FEATURE_ doit tasks for parameter generation
 But other tasks are generated based on reading the output of parameter generation tasks.